 No, this is not a blog about my desire to wrap things up here at TheShepherdsPen.
 Nor is it intended to be a rant about the follies of social media, though that itself is a long overdue article; anyone with computer access could justify its dissolution in some measure.
 This is simply a caution about values and time – using a most precious resource to our spiritual benefit.

 Scrolls, and then books, handwritten books made their way on the scene.
 Herr Gutenberg invented the printing press and the course was pretty well established – books, books, and more books.
-Libraries housed with books from people with something to say (and often those who did not) who could transmit their wisdom to faraway peoples and times whom they would never see.
+Libraries housing with books from people with something to say (and often those who did not) who could transmit their wisdom to faraway peoples and times whom they would never see.

 “The words of wise men are like goads, and masters of these collections are like well-driven nails; they are given by one Shepherd.
 But beyond this, my son, be warned: the writing of many books is endless, and excessive devotion to books is wearying to the body”(Ecclesiastes 12:11-12).